nagasudhirpulla/taming_python/blog/skills/syslog_server_setup.md

 * Syslog is a standard protocol to send logs or event messages to a logs storage server

 ## Simple Syslog server setup in windows
+* There are many paid and free syslog server solutions for windows
 * Syslog Watcher is a free Syslog listener for windows that view logs from various syslog sources that can be downloaded from [here](https://ezfive.com/syslog-watcher/downloads/)
 * Configure the Syslog Watcher to listen for syslogs at UDP port 514